auth-global/self-documenting-cryptography/design-documents/g3p.md

 ## Abstract

 The Global Password Prehash Protocol (G3P) is a slow password hash function that is _self-documenting_ in the sense that its output hashes aim to be _traceable_ or _useless_ after they have been _stolen_ by an evesdropper.
-It does this by extending the role of the traditional _salt_ parameter to serve as a communication channel intended to be used by deployments to identify themselves.
+It does this by extending the role of the traditional _salt_ parameter to serve as a communication channel intended to be used by deployments to identify themselves to observers.

 This communication channel is based on _cryptoacoustics_, which is the art of encoding messages in cryptographic state changes in ways that are easy for observers to decode and difficult for attackers to obfuscate.